ericcornelissen/shescape/docs/tips.md

 const userInput = "&& ls";

-execFile("echo", shescape.escapeAll(["Hello", userInput, "!"]), {
+execFile("echo", shescape.escapeAll(["Hello", userInput, "!"]));
-  // Don't set the `shell` option
-});
 ```

-The use of Shescape here provides extra protection, for example around the
+The use of Shescape here provides extra protection, for example around control
-presence of control characters.
+characters.

 ## Do not